icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/Track.rst

 	Defined in Track.sc.

-	This Motion class appears to simply make the :class:`Actor` face in the direction of a target.
+	This Motion class lets you have an :class:`Actor` follow another at a given (x, y, z) offset.

 .. blockdiag::